Unforgiven (2000): Preliminary matches

 Next was a Hardcore Battle Royal for the WWF Hardcore Championship.
 Steve Blackman defended the title against Test, Perry Saturn, Crash Holly, the WWF European Champion Al Snow and Funaki.
 The rules stated that the title would change hands throughout the match when a champion was pinned.
 The champion at the end of the time limit of the match–10 minutes, would be declared the final Hardcore Champion at Unforgiven.
-All the wrestlers attacked Blackman in attempt to pin him.
+All the wrestlers attacked Blackman in an attempt to pin him.
 Holly successfully pinned Blackman to win the Hardcore Championship.
 He tried to escape with the title but was hit with a trashcan lid by Saturn, who pinned him for the title.
-Shortly after, Blackman grabbed his kendo stick and attacked all the other competitors of the match with it.
+Shortly after, Blackman grabbed his kendo stick and attacked all the other competitors in the match with it.
 The champion Saturn was one of them and Blackman pinned Saturn to win the Hardcore Championship and tried to escape to the locker room.
 All the wrestlers chased after him and began attacking him until the time limit expired.
 As a result, Blackman was declared the final champion for Unforgiven.
 After the match, Kurt Angle ran into Stone Cold Steve Austin in a backstage segment.
 Angle introduced himself to Austin and offered him an "honorary medal" but was attacked by Austin.

 The fourth match was a standard wrestling match between Chris Jericho and X-Pac.
 The match went back and forth between the two as the two hit their cruiserweight style moves on each other.
-Jericho hit X-Pac's signature move Bronco Buster on X-Pac and then applied his own finishing submission maneuver, an Elevated Boston Crab, which he calls Walls of Jericho.
+Jericho hit X-Pac's signature move Bronco Buster on X-Pac and then applied his finishing submission maneuver, an Elevated Boston Crab, which he calls Walls of Jericho.
 X-Pac tapped out to the hold but after the match, he attacked Jericho with a pair of nunchakus.
 After the match, Kurt Angle complained to the WWF Commissioner Mick Foley over Stone Cold Steve Austin's attack on him.
 This angered Foley and Foley made Angle's match with Triple H, a No Disqualification match.
 Later on, Austin approached The Rock in his locker room and the two exchanged words with each other until Joe interfered in their talk and was attacked by Austin.